ArchiMate Definition

 Are you interested in reading more about this?

-If you have a suggestion for us to improve the list or this definition, please contact us via info@dragon1.com
+If you have a suggestion for us to improve the list or this definition, please get in touch with us via info@dragon1.com

 Related Terms